Concord Hospital

 Concord Hospital - Concord, NH

-Concord Hospital is an addiction and mental health treatment facility located at 250 Pleasant Street, Suite 5410 in the 03301 zip code in Concord, NH.
+Concord Hospital is a mental health and addiction treatment facility located at 250 Pleasant Street, Suite 5410 in the 03301 zip code in Concord, NH.
 It is operated by a private non-profit organization.
-Concord Hospital provides prescribes suboxone, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Concord Hospital include dialectical behavior therapy, matrix model and anger management.
-Concord Hospital provides IOT, regular outpatient treatment and outpatient rehabilitation.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
+Concord Hospital provides buprenorphine maintenance, prescribes suboxone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Concord Hospital include relapse prevention, counseling for trauma victims and motivational interviewing.
+Concord Hospital provides intensive outpatient treatment services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.

 Address: 250 Pleasant Street, Suite 5410, Concord, NH 03301